eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 ```

 So that we can verify that the `nodePort` key is only added when the `type` is set to `NodePort`.
-:bulb: Notice that there is an extra newline generated.
-That is possible to be removed but removal has been left out for clarity.

 **Template resources map for deployments**